PaulReisenberg/Algorithms-Lab-2024/week04/iron_islands/README.md

+# Iron Islands

+## Algorithmic Problem Description

+We are given a Graph $G$ with vertecies $V = \{0,...,n-1\}$ and undirected edges $E$.
+This Graph is a tree with the constaint that only vertex $0$ can have more than $2$ neighmors.
+This induces a "star" shape with $0$ in the middle and paths going outwards.
+We know that there are $w$ such paths.
+Each vertex $v$ has a value $c_v$ assiciated with it.
+Given the number $k$ we must find the longest path in the graph $v_0$ to $v_m$ such that:

+$$\Sigma_{i=0}^m \ \ c_{v_i} = k$$

-### Solution Concept
+## Solution Concept

-The solution uses a sliding window approach combined with dynamic programming.
-For each waterway, it iterates through the islands using two pointers, left and right, to create windows of consecutive islands.
-It keeps track of the sum of men required for the current window.
-When this sum equals k, it updates the maximum score.
-The algorithm also maintains a map to store partial sums and their corresponding scores.
-This allows for efficiently combining results from different waterways.
-As it processes each waterway, it checks if the current partial sum can be combined with a complementary sum from a previously processed waterway to reach exactly k men.
+To solve this problem, we use a sliding window approach.
+We start at the end of each water way moving inwards with two pointers.
+Once the inner pointer reaches the vertex $0$ we stop right before and only move the outer pointer inwards step by step.
+For each step we record the length and the sum of values and store them in a hash map length -> sum of values.
+For the previous water ways for which we have done the same we canefficiently check if we combine paths.
 This approach allows for finding valid plans that span multiple waterways without explicitly checking all possible combinations.

-### Test Scorese
+## Test Scorese

 | Test Set           | Points | Time Limit | Result          | Execution Time |